-To be considered in good financial standing, students must complete financial arrangements on or before open registration day, which for returning students includes any unpaid balances due.
-Failure to do so may deny the student the right to attend classes and other college services may be withheld.
+To be considered in good financial standing, students must complete financial arrangements by the semester's payment due date, which for returning students includes any unpaid balances due.
+Failure to do so may deny the student the right to attend classes and other College services may be withheld.

 To continue in good financial standing, students must complete all required financial aid procedures, meet all deferred payment deadlines, and make other arrangements for any student loans which might be denied.
-Failure to do so will result in the account being delinquent (in default) and may result in one or more of the following actions: a \$30 late payment fee per month, transcripts of student records will not be released, diplomas of graduating seniors will be held, credit for courses currently being taken will be denied, board will be denied, vacating campus housing will be required, and the student may be administratively withdrawn from the College.
+Failure to do so will result in the account being delinquent (in default) and may result in one or more of the following actions: a \$20 late payment fee per month, transcripts of student records will not be released, diplomas of graduating seniors will be held, credit for courses currently being taken will be denied, board will be denied, vacating campus housing will be required, and the student may be administratively withdrawn from the College.